 The purpose of defining and identifying giftedness is to recognise individual and group abilities, qualities and interests.
-Gifted and talented education (GaTE) is about ensuring that gifted potential is realised, that gifted and talented learners discover their strengths and follow their passions, and that barriers to success are minimised.
+Gifted education is about ensuring that gifted potential is realised, that gifted learners discover their strengths and follow their passions, and that barriers to success are minimised.

-Teaching and learning for gifted and talented learners can occur in the home, kura/school/ECE setting/ Kāhui Ako and community.
-Gifted and talented learners are potentially nurtured within personal, local, national and global contexts.
+Teaching and learning for gifted learners can occur in the home, kura/school/ECE setting/ Kāhui Ako and community.
+Gifted learners are potentially nurtured within personal, local, national and global contexts.
 The Ministry of Education’s (MoE, 2017) early childhood curriculum, Te Whāriki, states:

 A curriculum must speak to our past, present and future.
 As global citizens in a rapidly changing and increasingly connected world, children need to be adaptive, creative and resilient.
 They need to ‘learn how to learn’ so that they can engage with new contexts, opportunities and challenges with optimism and resourcefulness (p.
 7).

-When key stakeholders in GaTE work collaboratively, there is equitable access to holistic, responsive and seamless learning pathways for gifted learners.
+When key stakeholders in gifted education work collaboratively, there is equitable access to holistic, responsive and seamless learning pathways for gifted learners.

 "He’s none of the things that the mainstream can control and the gifted programme has taken the controls off, and so it should.
 Education shouldn’t be about controlling talent, controlling our ability to aspire to the heavens, it should be about opening it up.
 And that’s the best of what a gifted programme can do, it opens it up, everything’s a possibility, nothing is a barrier. "